NexusFuzzy/RDBye/README.md

 Please use this tool within an exclusive VM to not interfer with the automatic mouse movements and/or getting your private data screenshotted.

+Also, you need a Linux Distribution like Kali Linux with Xorg (not Wayland) to work since automatic mouse movements have been disabled in Wayland.

 # Installation
 ```
 git clone https://github.com/NexusFuzzy/RDBye